 At Berger and Green, our goal is to help severely disabled workers in Pittsburgh obtain the benefits they deserve without the hassle of appeals.
 Disability claims can take months for an initial decision; we are with you every step of the way, keeping you informed of your claim’s progress and submitting all the necessary documentation.

-For peace of mind in your initial application or help with an appeal of a denied decision, call 412-661-1400 to schedule a free consultation.
+For peace of mind in your initial application or help with an appeal of a denied decision, call (412) 661-1400 for a free consultation.